 - 1. Caution children again and again not to talk to strangers. - 2.
-See that children DO NOT arrive at school before 8:05 AM(Pre-K-1)/8:20 AM (2-5).
-Only students eating breakfast should be at school between 7:45-8:15 a.m. - 3.
+See that children DO NOT arrive at school before 7:30 a.m. - 3.
 Find out from the bus driver at what time he/she picks up your child!
 REMEMBER they are unsupervised after dismissal. - 4.
 Remind children to go home immediately after being dismissed from school. - 5.
 Insist that your child use all pedestrian traffic signals properly. - 6.
-Drop children off in the parent drop-off area only.
+Drop children off in the parent drop-off areas only.